microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 **Objectives:**
 By the end of this module, you will be able to:

-- Deploy a model to CPU using KAITO with the `llamacpp` engine
+- Deploy a model to CPU using KAITO with the **llamacpp** engine
-- Deploy a model to GPU using Dynamo with the `vllm` engine
+- Deploy a model to GPU using Dynamo with the **vllm** engine
 - Validate deployments using status conditions, logs, and OpenAI-compatible endpoints
 - Observe how the Gateway automatically creates routing resources

-Your cluster is healthy and the dashboard is running — time to deploy your first models and see the auto-selection logic in action.
+Your cluster is healthy and the dashboard is running - time to deploy your first models.

-> **Timing note:** Model deployments take 2–4 minutes to become ready while container images pull and the model loads into memory.
+> [!alert] Model deployments take several minutes to become ready while container images pull and the model loads into memory.
 Use the wait time to read the explanations and inspect status conditions in the terminal.

 ### Deploy a Small Model to CPU via the Dashboard